VickyJayraj/retrieve-GPT/README.md

-# Data Retrieval from Database using gemini-pro(LLM)
+# Data Retrieval from Database using gemini-2.5-flash(LLM)

 This Generative AI model can convert the text written in natural Language to the SQL Query using the gemini-pro model and retrieves the data from the Database.